ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     Data are recorded values created through measurement.

-&nbsp;     They differ from information and knowledge and never

-&nbsp;     perfectly represent the real world.
+They differ from information and knowledge and never perfectly represent the real world.

 &nbsp;   </p>